w3c/wai-people-use-web/_people-use-web/user-stories-three.md

 : **Problem:** There are times when content on a website changes but I don't always know about it.
 : **Works well:** It's great when my screen reader alerts me to changes on the page that I'm visiting.

+Keyboard trap
+: **Problem:** Some sites have modal windows that I can get stuck in because I can't seem to find anyway to close it.
+: **Works well:** Modal windows include a close and/or cancel button that can be accessed with the keyboard.

 ## Related resources

 * Video: [Text to Speech](https://www.w3.org/WAI/perspective-videos/speech/)